carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 2. Scan *worklist*'s functions twice: first enumerate only strong functions and then only weak ones:

    2.1.
-Loop body: take function from *worklist*  (call it *FCur*) and try to insert it into *FnTree*: check whether *FCur* is equal to one of functions in *FnTree*.
-If there *is* equal function in *FnTree* (call it *FExists*): merge function *FCur* with *FExists*.
-Otherwise add function from *worklist* to *FnTree*.
+Loop body: take a function from *worklist*  (call it *FCur*) and try to insert it into *FnTree*: check whether *FCur* is equal to one of functions in *FnTree*.
+If there *is* an equal function in *FnTree* (call it *FExists*): merge function *FCur* with *FExists*.
+Otherwise add the function from the *worklist* to *FnTree*.

-3. Once *worklist* scanning and merging operations is complete, check *Deferred* list.
-If it is not empty: refill *worklist* contents with *Deferred* list and do step 2 again, if *Deferred* is empty, then exit from method.
+3. Once the *worklist* scanning and merging operations are complete, check the *Deferred* list.
+If it is not empty: refill the *worklist* contents with *Deferred* list and redo step 2, if the *Deferred* list is empty, then exit from method.

 Comparison and logarithmical search
 """""""""""""""""""""""""""""""""""
-Let's recall our task: for every function *F* from module *M*, we have to find equal functions *F`* in shortest time, and merge them into the single function.
+Let's recall our task: for every function *F* from module *M*, we have to find equal functions *F`* in the shortest time possible , and merge them into a single function.

-Defining total ordering among the functions set allows to organize functions into the binary tree.
+Defining total ordering among the functions set allows us to organize functions into a binary tree.
 The lookup procedure complexity would be estimated as O(log(N)) in this case.
-But how to define *total-ordering*?
+But how do we define *total-ordering*?

-We have to introduce a single rule applicable to every pair of functions, and following this rule then evaluate which of them is greater.
-What kind of rule it could be?
-Let's declare it as "compare" method, that returns one of 3 possible values:
+We have to introduce a single rule applicable to every pair of functions, and following this rule, then evaluate which of them is greater.
+What kind of rule could it be?
+Let's declare it as the "compare" method that returns one of 3 possible values:

 -1, left is *less* than right,